Boston weather: Here's what to expect from Monday's forecast

 Stay up to date on all the latest news from Boston.com

-The Boston weather forecast calls for a mild, pleasant Monday followed by several days of cooler, unsettled conditions.
+The Boston weather forecast for Monday is calling for picture-perfect conditions across the region.

-Forecasters expect a partly sunny, breezy day with high temperatures in the 60s.
+Forecasters expect a sunny, breezy day with high temperatures reaching the low to mid 70s.

-After that, cooler days with chances for showers are in the forecast for the remainder of the work week.
+It will be cooler on Tuesday, but still another pleasant day with partly sunny skies and highs in the low 60s.

 Stay up to date on all the latest news from Boston.com